-'''

 Get Longest Event Per Severity

-'''

-What this query will return is the longest event (based on default ElapsedTime field) for each unique Severity value.
+This query returns the longest event (based on default ElapsedTime field) for each unique Severity value.
 So, if there are 10 unique Severity values, this result will contain 10 records, where each record represents the longest Event with that Severity value.
 You can also get a number of Events per Severity, for example:

-'''

 Get Longest 5 Events Per Severity

-'''